hbclad/Erdos_Trees/machine_learning/machine_learning_attempts.md

 ## Ella
 - Throwing linear models at it today to predict on cull w alive/dead (unsuccesful due to the data missing in the CULL values)
 - Built a "health" ```'TREECOND_pre_burn``` class based on the CR column.
 Health class will be extended upon after preliminary KNN investigation.
-This bullet point is working on status of post-burn ALIVE trees only.
+This works on post burn ALIVE trees only.
+I'm working on getting the dead ones factored in.
     - Using "health" based only on the CR value, baseline KNN (w/ choice features) accuracy score was 65% with k = 31 neighbors.
 Only searched up to 36 neighbors.
         - Searching through at least 100 neighbors returned the accuracy & number of neighbors results.
         - Features: ```features = ['ELEV','TREECOND_pre_burn_encoded','DRYBIO_AG_pre_burn', 'DRYBIO_AG_post_burn', 'DIA_pre_burn', 'DIA_post_burn',